jclifford4/SecurePasswordManager/README.md

 ---

 ### Run SPM.exe
-- type `keygen` and copy the genrated hash.
+- type `keygen` and copy the generated hash.
 - type `q` to quit the program.

 ---